Alberta Ballet Company: Choreography

 Artistic director Jean Grand-Maître has choreographed Carmen, which toured China, and Fiddle and the Drum, a collaboration with Joni Mitchell while at the Alberta Ballet.
 In the spring of 2010, the company built on its ballet and pop collaboration by staging an Elton John production named ELTON: Love Lies Bleeding.
 Elton John reportedly was so moved by Fiddle and the Drum that he asked Alberta Ballet to produce a ballet for him.

 Alberta Ballet was the first Canadian company to stage a ballet by Christopher Wheeldon of the New York City Ballet.
 Wheeldon choreographed A Midsummer Night's Dream with the company.
 It also commissioned two pieces from Jorma Elo, of the Boston Ballet.

 Canadian choreographer Sabrina Matthews has created pieces the company as well.

 Recent Seasons

 2015–2016

 The season included performances of the glam-rock ballet Love Lies Bleeding, featuring principal dancer Yukichi Hattori in the role of Elton John.

 2016–2017

 The 2016–2017 season featuring Alberta Ballet company dancers included Dracula, The Nutcracker, Alice in Wonderland, and the World Premiere of Our Canada, a new creation in collaboration with Gordon Lightfoot.
 Dracula was on-loan from Texas Ballet Theater and choreographed by their artistic director, Ben Stevenson (dancer).

 Guest company performances included Shadowland (performed by Pilobolus), a mixed bill from dance company Les Ballets Trockadero de Monte Carlo, and Life (performed by BalletBoyz).

 2017–2018

-The 2017–2018 season included performances of Tango Fire, Dangerous Liasons, The Nutcracker, Travis Wall's Shaping Sound, Opus Cactus by MOMIX, Cinderella, All of Us (The Tragically Hip ballet), and Paquita & Other Works.
+The 2017–2018 season included performances of Tango Fire, Dangerous Liaisons, The Nutcracker, Travis Wall's Shaping Sound, Opus Cactus by MOMIX, Cinderella, All of Us (The Tragically Hip ballet), and Paquita & Other Works.